 What is EMDR?

-EMDR (Eye Movement Desensitization and Reprocessing) is a powerful psychotherapy for the treatment of trauma.
-The therapy is proven effective and often works faster than traditional counseling.
-EMDR is validated by many controlled studies, which consistently find that EMDR decreases or eliminates the symptoms of trauma for the majority of clients.
-EMDR can provide much-needed relief, whether from big traumas like abuse or assault, or smaller traumas, such as an unhealthy relationship or stressful job.
+EMDR (Eye Movement Desensitization and Reprocessing) is a powerful therapy for the treatment of trauma.
+This PTSD treatment is proven effective and often works faster than traditional counseling.
+EMDR therapy is validated by many controlled studies, which consistently find that EMDR decreases or eliminates the symptoms of trauma for the majority of clients.
+EMDR therapy can provide much-needed relief, whether from big traumas like abuse or assault, or smaller traumas, such as an unhealthy relationship or stressful job.

 How does EMDR work?

 The brain cannot process information normally when a person is very upset.
 One moment becomes “frozen in time."
 Remembering a trauma may feel as bad as going through it the first time because the images, sounds, smells, and feelings haven’t changed.
 Such memories interfere with how someone sees the world and relates to other people.